 Since he bucks and bolts I'd suspect the problem is behind his withers.

 Shows no signs of discomfort or pain?
 Maybe not all the time.
 And maybe when he does show pain by bucking and bolting, you're much too busy to notice it.
 And maybe, just maybe, the only time he experiences pain enough to cause such a severe reaction is when you're on him and causing pressure on a sore or weakened area.

-I'd also suggest that you have him looked at by an equine chiropractor.
-If you don't know of one you may be able to find one at AVCADoctors.com.
+If you don't know of an equine chiro you may be able to find one at AVCADoctors.com.
 Having him checked out by a Certified Equine Sports Massage Therapist (CESMT) as well.
-One deals with skeletal issues, the other muscular iss issues.
+One deals with skeletal issues, the other muscular issues.